50/50 Joint Custody and Placement Schedules in Wisconsin

 Wisconsin Child Support Laws for 50/50 Custody

-With joint custody, child support can still be ordered. if one parent has more placement than the other, child support is more likely to be ordered.
-For example, if a parent has less than 25% placement, that parent will likely need to pay the other parent a percentage of their
+With joint custody, child support can still be ordered.
+If one parent has more placement than the other, child support is more likely to be ordered.
+For example, if a parent has less than 25% placement, that parent will likely need to pay the other parent a percentage of their income.

 gross income.
 That percentage would be 17% for one child, 25% for two children, and so on.
 See all standard percentage rates and calculate the shared custody child support with our child support calculator.